-- (P) Fire Department Debit Cards The Fire Department has debit cards available for use by volunteers while on Department business. - Recommendation The City Council should prohibit the use of debit cards for City purchases, including purchases by the Fire Department.
+- (N) Fire Department Debit Cards The Fire Department has debit cards available for use by volunteers while on Department business. - Recommendation The City Council should prohibit the use of debit cards for City purchases, including purchases by the Fire Department.
 The function of a debit card is to provide immediate access to the City's funds.
 Unlike credit cards, debit cards offer limited ability to set guidelines for access and limited, if any, repercussions for fraudulent transactions.
-In addition, there is no process for prior approval of purchases made with a debit card. - (Q) Deposits and Investments The City has not adopted a written investment policy as required by Chapter 12B.10B of the Code of Iowa.
-In addition, a resolution naming official depositories has not been adopted by the City Council as required by Chapter 12C.2 of the Code of Iowa. - Recommendation The City should adopt a written investment policy which complies with the provisions of Chapter 12B.10B of the Code of Iowa.
-The City Council, by resolution, should approve amounts sufficient to cover anticipated balances at all approved depositories as required by Chapter 12C.2 of the Code of Iowa. - (R) City Utility Rate Ordinance Chapter 384.84 of the Code of Iowa requires utility rates be established by ordinance of the City Council.
-Chapter 372.13 (5) requires City records and documents be retained.
-The ordinance establishing the City's utility rates could not be located and was unavailable for review during the performance of our procedures. - Recommendation The City should ensure utility rates are established by ordinance and ensure all ordinances are retained, as required. - (S) Accounting Policies and Procedures Manual The City does not have an accounting policies and procedures manual. - Recommendation An accounting policies and procedures manual should be developed to provide the following benefits: - (1) Aid in training additional or replacement personnel. - (2) Help achieve uniformity in accounting and in the application of policies and procedures. - (3) Save supervisory time by recording decisions so they will not have to made each time the same, or a similar, situation arises.
+In addition, there is no process for prior approval of purchases made with a debit card. - (O) Deposits and Investments The City has not adopted a written investment policy as required by Chapter 12B.10B of the Code of Iowa.
+In addition, while a resolution naming official depositories has been adopted by the City Council as required by Chapter 12C.2 of the Code of Iowa, the City exceeded the maximum approved amount at one financial institution. - Recommendation The City should adopt a written investment policy which complies with the provisions of Chapter 12B.10B of the Code of Iowa.
+The City Council, by resolution, should approve amounts sufficient to cover anticipated balances at all approved depositories as required by Chapter 12C.2 of the Code of Iowa. - (P) Accounting Policies and Procedures Manual The City does not have an accounting policies and procedures manual. - Recommendation An accounting policies and procedures manual should be developed to provide the following benefits: - (1) Aid in training additional or replacement personnel. - (2) Help achieve uniformity in accounting and in the application of policies and procedures. - (3) Save supervisory time by recording decisions so they will not have to made each time the same, or a similar, situation arises. - (Q) Electronic Check Retention Chapter 554D.114 of the Code of Iowa allows the City to retain cancelled checks in an electronic format and requires retention in this manner to include an image of both the front and back of each cancelled check.
+The City does not retain electronic images of the back of cancelled checks and the Fire Department does not retain electronic images of the front or the back of cancelled checks. - Recommendation The City and Fire Department should retain an image of both the front and back of each cancelled check as required. - (R) Disbursement Approval While the City Council notes approval of claims in the minutes, the claims list provided to the City Council is not signed to authenticate the record. - Recommendation The City should establish procedures to authenticate a detailed list of claims or document approval on each invoice.